2022 United Nations Climate Change Conference: Before the summit and protests

-An Egyptian-American, Sherif Osman criticized the authorities in Egypt before the country hosted the COP27 climate conference.
+An Egyptian American, Sherif Osman, criticized the authorities in Egypt before the country hosted the COP27 climate conference.
 He also urged people to organize demonstrations during the summit.
-In a video on his YouTube channel, he said that “people must wake up and take to the streets”.
-On November 6, 2022, Osman was arrested by the UAE authorities, outside a restaurant in Dubai.
-An Arab League entity, Egypt requested the arrest on charges including "speaking negatively against government institutions”.
-Osman’s fiance, Saija Virta said she feared that he might face possible extradition to Egypt.
-On December 21, 2022, Osman was announced to be deported soon from his detention in the UAE.
-However, the concern for his safety remained the same since it wasn’t told whether he would be deported to Egypt or the United States.
+In a video on his YouTube channel, he said that "people must wake up and take to the streets".
+On 6 November 2022, Osman was arrested by the UAE authorities, outside a restaurant in Dubai.
+An Arab League entity, Egypt requested the arrest on charges including "speaking negatively against government institutions".
+Osman's fiancée, Saija Virta, said she feared that he might face possible extradition to Egypt.
+On 21 December 2022, Osman was announced to be deported soon from his detention in the UAE.
+However, the concern for his safety remained the same since it was not told whether he would be deported to Egypt or the United States.
 Rights groups have expressed concerns that, if deported to Egypt, Osman could be put at significant risk of abuse and torture.
-The UAE’s decision also raised concerns around how the Emirates will treat the civil society when it will host the COP28 in 2023.
-Amnesty International said there are fears that “the UAE will repeat the restrictions on civic space and protests seen at Cop27”.
+The UAE's decision also raised concerns around how the Emirates will treat the civil society when it will host the COP28 in 2023.
+Amnesty International said there are fears that "the UAE will repeat the restrictions on civic space and protests seen at Cop27".
 Meanwhile, the Emirates also hired US-based PR firms and lobbying agencies, including Akin Gump and FleishmanHillard, which assisted the UAE in laundering its international reputation and promoting itself as the host of COP28.
 As per the reports, the UAE started working in that direction even before the COP27 started.

 Alaa Abd El-Fattah hunger strike

-The British-Egyptian writer and activist Alaa Abd El-Fattah, who has been imprisoned for most of the previous nine years for his activism and criticism of Egypt’s government, had been on hunger strike since late October, and his case has become a central topic at COP27, especially after he reportedly stopped drinking water at the beginning of the summit.
+The British-Egyptian writer and activist Alaa Abd El-Fattah, who has been imprisoned for most of the previous nine years for his activism and criticism of Egypt's government, had been on hunger strike since late October, and his case has become a central topic at COP27, especially after he reportedly stopped drinking water at the beginning of the summit.
 International pressure mounted on Egypt to release him: several world leaders, including British Prime Minister Rishi Sunak and German Chancellor Olaf Scholz, raised his case directly with Egyptian President Abdel Fattah el-Sisi, and Volker Türk, United Nations human rights chief, also urged Egypt to release him and other political prisoners.
-El-Fattah rose to prominence in Egypt's 2011 uprising.
+Abd El-Fattah rose to prominence in Egypt's 2011 uprising.

-At a news conference held by Sanaa Seif, sister of Alaa, the Egyptian parliament member Amr Darwish, confronted the speaker from the audience and was escorted out of the room by United Nations security officers.
+At a news conference held by Sanaa Seif, sister of Abd El-Fattah, Egyptian parliament member Amr Darwish confronted the speaker from the audience and was escorted out of the room by United Nations security officers.
 Representatives of nongovernmental groups at the conference threatened to walk out if the activist dies.
-El-Fattah's sister told reporters, "I urge President Biden to do something, whatever way out that is needed."
+Seif told reporters, "I urge President Biden to do something, whatever way out that is needed."